Apollo22/oci/README.md

 # Open Collaboration Initiative

-The Open Collaboration Initiative aims to build a new society.
-For that, it provides a framework and tools to contribute.
-This new society aims to provide freedom, although I still struggle on a lot of subject.
+The Open Collaboration Initiative aims to build better societies.

-This repository presents the description of tools I believe would be useful to a society and describes the society I wish to live in.
+This repository is currently divided in two folders.
+The first folder, named "societies", describes what we believe could be better societies.
+The second, named "path", describes the ways we think we could get there.

+PS: As of today, I am alone working on this project.
+Do not hesitate to contact me to discuss about this subject

 # How does it look